 How sexual assault crimes are handled in court

-In Victoria, the Office of Public Prosecutions (OPP) acts on behalf of victims to prosecute people A person who has been charged with a crime.
-Also known as a defendant. of sexual assault.
-The victim is a A person who can provide direct information based on their own knowledge about a relevant fact, and appears in court to give evidence about it.
-In some cases a witness may provide an affidavit or deposition setting out their evidence if they are not able to attend court. in the OPP’s case and is known as the ‘complainant’.
+In Victoria, the Office of Public Prosecutions (OPP) acts on behalf of victims to prosecute people accused of sexual assault.
+The victim is a witness in the OPP’s case and is known as the ‘complainant’.

-Where the complainant is a child, evidence given to support the prosecution A document that sets out what a person wants to happen to their money and other property after they die. generally be in the form of a tape-recording of the statement the child gave to police officers.
+Where the complainant is a child, evidence given to support the prosecution will generally be in the form of a tape-recording of the statement the child gave to police officers.

 When a complainant gives evidence in court, the court can provide alternative arrangements to make the complainant as comfortable as possible (e.g. evidence can be given by closed-circuit television, so the complainant doesn’t have to be in the court room).
-Also, at the County Court and Melbourne Magistrates’ Court, a private room is available for complainants to wait in before their court appearance.
-For more information about the facilities available for complainants, contact the Court Network (see ‘Contacts’, below).
+Also, sometimes at the County Court and Magistrates’ Court, a private room is available for complainants to wait in before their court appearance.
+For more information about the facilities available for complainants, contact Court Network or the criminal registry at the court (see ‘Contacts’).

 If the accused pleads guilty, the complainant does not need to give evidence.

-Any information that identifies a victim of sexual assault cannot be published; this rule takes effect from when the A criminal act prohibited by state or commonwealth criminal law.
-An offence is either a summary offence (minor) or an indictable offence (serious). is reported to the police.
+Any information that identifies a victim of sexual assault cannot be published; this rule takes effect from when the offence is reported to the police.

 Either after a guilty plea or a guilty verdict, the accused will be sentenced.
 The judge may consider a range of factors when sentencing, including aggravation (e.g. the use of weapons, infliction of physical injury, or threats), the accused’s character, the need for punishment, and the need to deter the accused and others from committing offences, as well as the potential for the accused to be rehabilitated.

 The judge may also consider the impact of the sexual assault on the victim and those associated with the victim.
-The impact is mainly determined by the A statement made to the court by a victim of a crime.
-It sets out details of injury, loss or damage caused by the crime..
+The impact is mainly determined by the victim impact statement.

-A victim impact statement outlines how the crime has affected the victim; medical and psychological reports may be included with the statement.
+A victim impact statement outlines how the crime has affected the victim.
 The victim impact statement must be prepared prior to sentencing and made available to the prosecutor, the court and the accused’s lawyer.

 The accused may appeal against the conviction and/or sentence.
-Both possibilities are outside the control of the DPP.
+Both possibilities are outside the control of the Director of Public Prosecutions.

 A victim of sexual assault may also seek victims of crime compensation.
 See Chapter 10.6: Assistance for victims of crime.

-For more information about these options, contact a community legal Formal delivery of legal documents to a person to tell them there are court proceedings against them which they must defend, or to make sure a witness in a case knows when they have to go to court to give evidence., Victoria Legal Aid or a private lawyer (for contact details, see Chapter 2.2: How legal aid can help, and Chapter 2.4: Legal services that can help).
+For more information about these options, contact a community legal service, Victoria Legal Aid or a private lawyer (for contact details, see Chapter 2.2: How legal aid can help, and Chapter 2.4: Legal services that can help).